 - No remote control

 This unit, too, allows for the use of essential oils.
 However, you’re required to add the oils into a fragrance container (included) rather than directly into the water tank.
-The unit doesn’t use filters, so you don’t have to worry about the related expenses.
+These humidifiers doesn’t use filters, so you don’t have to worry about the related expenses.